How Isolation Can Be Regarded -- Silent Hill 4 (By Mr. Ephraim Peter)

 Within the apartment, the player can perform limited interactions.
 Henry can only observe certain objects and occasionally interact with items necessary for gameplay progression.
 This limited interaction reinforces the sense of isolation, as the player is restricted in their ability to engage with the environment.

 In addition, some of the interactions do not make sense.
-For example, he can recieve calls from his wired telephone, but he cannot entirely make calls himself.
+For example, he can receive calls from his wired telephone, but he cannot entirely make calls himself.
 As such, he cannot call the police.
 It is strange because the wire has somehow been cut.

 This further adds to Henry's isolation, because the company of logic has forsaken him.
 Nothing really makes sense in the ordinary sense of the word.
 That is how we can know that Henry is not only alone in his apartment, but alone in a different reality.
 An otherworld, of sorts, traveled to using the very place Henry lives in.